-REGENTS PHYSICS 40 weeks 1 Credit
+REGENTS PHYSICS

-Grade Level: 11 - 12

-Requirements: Completion of Algeb ra 2 desirable
+Requirements: Completion of Algebra 2 desirable

 Students will investigate and analyze physical phenomena using lab experiments, demos, discussions, and problem sets.
 Students will think critically, work collaboratively, and communicate effectively, to develop both conceptual and mathematical understanding of physical phenomena.
 Content includes mechanics, electricity and magnetism, wave phenomena, and modern physics, as is typical in an introductory two-semester sequence, allowing for a broad survey of topics.
 Units of study include kinematics, dynamics, circular motion and gravity, energy, momentum, electrostatics, circuits, electromagnetism, mechanical waves, electromagnetic waves, and modern physics.
 The Regents Exam is optional, though a local final exam is required.